 At the appointment for the name declaration you only pay the fees for the certification of your signature and the certification of the copies you need to bring.
 All fees can be paid in cash in £ or by debit or credit card (only Visa or Mastercard, no American Express).

 The register office charges a fee for the issuance of a name certificate and birth or marriage certificates as well as for the registration of a birth or marriage which need to be transferred directly to the register office’s account.
 You will receive the information regarding the payment once your application has been processed.

 If you would like to make the name declaration with one of our Honorary Consuls please find additional information further below.

-If you would like to book an appointment in the German Embassy in London, please book an appointment online via:
+If you live in the Consular District of the Embassy in London, please book an appointment online via:

-If you live in Scotland or Northern England (north of Scarborough), please book an appointment online via:
+If you live in the Consular District of the Consulate General in Edinburgh, please book an appointment online via:

 Important information regarding appointment booking: